top of page

 As soil warms:

-• Keep moisture consistent (not waterlogged, not dry)
+• Keep moisture consistent (not waterlogged, not dry).

-• Avoid deep tilling or heavy disturbance
+• Avoid deep tilling or heavy disturbance.

-• Apply a light compost top-dress if not done in February
+• Apply a light compost top-dress if not done in February.

-Microbes need stability to multiply, erratic watering slows activation.
+Microbes need stability to multiply; erratic watering slows activation.

 2) Strengthen the Root Zone Before Rapid Growth

 Plants in March invest heavily in root systems.
+Support this by:

-• Improving soil structure, not just fertility
+• Improving soil structure, not just fertility.

-• Maintaining aeration
+• Maintaining aeration.

-• Avoiding excessive nitrogen early
+• Avoiding excessive nitrogen early.

 Overfeeding too soon can create weak top growth before roots are established.